jyunocchi/gbf_weapon_parser/README.md

 - Better GUI (right now it's barebones GUI)
 - Summon / character parser for full party?

+The following are difficult:
+- Some opus / ultima skills
+- Element of element-variable weapons (i.e. sky piercer (fire) or sky piercer (water)?)
+- Awakening type
+- AX when shown

+The following are likely not possible:
+- Some opus / ultima skills
+- Exact opus transcendence level (Currently this shows either no tc, tc<4, or tc=5)

 ## Other scripts

 - build_sift.py